vatlab/sos/doc/sos_format_v1.md

 [100]

 ```

-The workflow steps will be executed in the order of global variable definition, parameter definition, step `5`, `10`, `20`, and `100`.

 Workflows specified in this way is the `default` step and actually called `default` in SoS output.
 If you want to give it a meaningful name, you can specify the steps as